suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 ![](../images/034/23.png)

-After than go back to previous page agian to download JSON, rename it to `client_secrets.json` (because I use this name in my codes above) and upload to the same place with `index.php`
+After that go back to the previous page again to download JSON, rename it to `client_secrets.json` (because I use this name in my codes above) and upload to the same place with `index.php`

 ![](../images/034/24.png)